 I enjoyed how friendly my PLTL leader was and how willing other kids were to help me out.Anonymous / PLTL student

 Applications for PLTL groups are submitted online starting on the first day of class during the Fall and Spring semesters.
 Students in Calculus, Chemistry and Physics will be provided with sign-up instructions and deadlines via email, Canvas and in-class announcements.

-After that time, the form will be available here and via links on the Canvas sites for Calculus I, Calculus II, Calculus III, Intro Gen Chem I, Gen Chem I and Physics I.
+The application for Spring 2023 will be posted here and will open the first week of classes.
+The form will also be available via links on the Canvas sites for Calculus I, Calculus II, Calculus III, Intro Gen Chem I, Gen Chem I and Physics I.